 Winter means higher utility bills because of the cold weather and short daylight.
 It comes with the territory living in Alberta!
 Obviously saving energy is important for doing our part for the environment, and it has the added bonus of saving on utility bills too!
-We take some easy steps to winter-proof and save energy – and you can too.
+We take some easy steps to winter-proof and save energy – and you can too, this can be used for households or business locations too, to combat the higher utility bills you can compare energy providers on sites such as Utility Bidder and others to see if you’re able to obtain a cheaper price for your monthly utility bills.

 1. Check the furnace filter and perform regular maintenance.